MaXDL4Phys/tear/README.md

-# "the code will be released soon"

 # TEAR:  Text-Enhanced Zero-Shot Action Recognition

+the code will be released soon.

 <div align="center">